port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

    # GROUPS_TO_REPOS="GroupName:*;" means all projects in the group "GroupName"
    # GROUPS_TO_REPOS="*" means all projects in all groups
    export GROUPS_TO_REPOS="*"

+   # Set it to 'true' in order to skip the webhook creation process
+   export SKIP_WEBHOOK_CREATION='false'

    curl -s https://raw.githubusercontent.com/port-labs/template-assets/main/gitlab/install.sh | bash
    ```